konradhalas/homepage/content/projects.md

 ### [Warsaw Go Club](https://warszawa.go.art.pl)

-Warsaw Go Club is a weekly meetup of Go game players (Wéiqí, Baduk).
+The Warsaw Go Club is a weekly meetup of Go game players (Wéiqí, Baduk).
 I'm a current chairman of the club.

 ### [PyWaw](https://pywaw.org)